Jasonmbg/CPTAC-Colon/README.md

 **(RNA Seq V2 RSEM UQ Log2)**, gene annotation and sample phenotype information.

 Phosproproteomics data
-- Likewise, the bioinformatics workflow begins with the processed phosphoproteomics intensities (normalized log2 abundance ratios)
+- Likewise, the bioinformatics workflow begins with the processed phosphoproteomics intensities (normalized log2 abundance ratios).

 - Further methodological details on the complete analysis are included in the accompanied.qmd files & Materials & Methods section of the manuscript.